Toxic Waste Treatment

 Disposal documentation is maintained for verification purposes.

-The treatment of biotoxic waste is governed by the Biosafety Committee.
-The primary focus is on pretreatment prior to disposal.
+The Biosafety Committee governs the treatment of biotoxic waste.
+The primary focus is on pretreatment before disposal.
 The primary toxic waste in the University comes from experimental microorganisms and cells.
-As per the guidelines, they must undergo high-temperature sterilization in an autoclave to ensure the complete elimination of microorganisms before being disposed of according to waste treatment guidelines.
+As per the guidelines, they must undergo high-temperature sterilization in an autoclave to eliminate microorganisms completely before being disposed of according to waste treatment guidelines.

-NCYU's "Toxic and Concerned Chemical Substances Management Committee" (TCCSMS) oversees all hazardous substances management.
+NCYU's "Toxic and Concerned Chemical Substances Management Committee" (TCCSMS) oversees the management of all hazardous substances.

 Quarterly meetings ensure strict adherence to protocols.